-He was elevated as Judge of the Supreme Court on 4th June 2012 and will held the office until December 31, 2018.
-He has been the member of the Mediation & Conciliation Project Committee of the Supreme Court of India since its inception in 2005.
+He was elevated as Judge of the Supreme Court on June 4th 2012 and held office until December 31st 2018.
+He has been a member of the Mediation & Conciliation Project Committee of the Supreme Court of India since its inception in 2005.
 He is the Judge in charge of the E-Committee of the Supreme Court of India, to suggest improvements in the working of the Homes and organization under the Juvenile Justice (Care and Protection and Children) Act, 2000 and the Juvenile Justice (Care and Protection of Children) Rules, 2007.

 Justice Lokur has authored 159 judgments (as of 14th December 2018, according to Manupatra).
 He is known for presiding matters of social justice, earning his Bench the “social justice bench” moniker.
 Over the years, he has authored landmark judgments in various constitutional cases.